aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 }
 ```

-In addition, let us say that that the email, blog, and calendar
+In addition, let us say that that the email, blog, and calendar applications
-applications are all developed by a single organization, and thus,
+are all developed by a single organization, and thus, share the same base
-share the same base domain name.
-Conceptually, we can think of
-`EmailServer` and `CalendarServer` having domain names
+domain name.
+Conceptually, we can think of `EmailServer` and `CalendarServer`
-`email.example.com` and `calendar.example.com`, thus sharing
-`example.com` as the common superdomain.
-In our model, this can be
+having subdomains `email` and `calendar`, sharing `example.com` as the common
+superdomain.
+In our model, this can be represented by introducing a domain name
-represented by introducing a domain name that _subsumes_ others:
+that _subsumes_ others:

 ```alloy
 one sig ExampleDomain extends Domain {}{